 “In Canada, you spend six to nine months of the year in your coats so it’s the one thing people will see you wear most often,” says Tyler Franch, fashion director at Hudson’s Bay in Toronto.
 “Prioritize a great coat within your shopping budget and it will serve you well.”

 In other words, it makes sense to spend a bit more to score a quality piece.
 After all, as Franch explains, a quality wool coat should last a lifetime, while you can expect a good-quality parka to last three to five years.

 Need more convincing to pay for quality?
 Run the numbers.

-For example, say you shell out $585 for an Italian double-cloth day coat with an insulated lining from J.Crew.
-(And that’s assuming you pay full price—the retailer often offers coupon codes.)
-It’s a classic coat with slim lines that’s guaranteed to keep you warm.
+For example, say you shell out $553 for an Italian recycled wool peacoat from Everlane.
+(And that’s assuming you pay full price—Everlane has been having more and more sales lately.)
+It’s a classic coat with slim lines that's guaranteed to keep you warm.
 As your new piece of go-to piece of outerwear, you could don it 150 times between November and April.
-That’s a little more than $3 per wear.
+That’s less than $4 per wear for the first year.
 Not bad, right?

 Now let’s assume you’ll own the coat for five years.
 The cost-per-wear now?
 A measly 74 cents.

 There are some telltale signs that the jacket you’re considering is a quality garment, not a piece of throwaway fashion, says Franch.
 For everyday coats, look for dual zippers that can be opened in opposite directions (they give you more comfort when you sit), as well as a removable hood that allows you to clean the coat without ruining the trim, if there is one.
 Pockets should be easily accessible and deep enough so that keys and phones don’t tumble out every time you sit down.